CrelioHealth For Diagnostics

 It can be achieved through the following areas –

-Applying Lean Six Sigma principles to healthcare processes streamlines workflows and minimizes waste, leading to safer care and hence improving patient safety in healthcare.
+Applying Lean Six Sigma principles to healthcare processes streamlines workflows and minimizes waste, leading to safer care, and understanding patient safety challenges in better ways.

 Encouraging a culture of reporting and analyzing errors helps uncover systemic issues and promotes continuous improvement.
 Using health tech systems like LIS, and HIS can assist in improving the reporting quality and accuracy of reporting and analysis.